DriftRec: Adapting diffusion models to blind JPEG restoration: Methods

-where $\y$ is the corrupted image corresponding to $\x_0$, $\gamma$ is a stiffness hyperparameter controlling how strongly $\x_t$ is pulled towards $\y$, and $F(t)$ controls the shape of the curve pulling $\x_t$ towards $\y$. $\nu$ is a normalization factor determined to ensure that $\sigma_T \approx \sigma\submax$, where $\sigma_t$ is the closed-form variance of the Gaussian process described by \eqref{eq:forward-drift-sde-family}.
+where $\y$ is the corrupted image corresponding to $\x_0$, $\gamma$ is a stiffness hyperparameter controlling how strongly $\x_t$ is pulled towards $\y$, and $F(t)$ -- here a scalar function -- controls the shape of the curve pulling $\x_t$ towards $\y$. $\nu$ is a normalization factor determined to ensure that $\sigma_T \approx \sigma\submax$, where $\sigma_t$ is the closed-form variance of the Gaussian process described by \eqref{eq:forward-drift-sde-family}.

 Intuitively, our family of \acp{sde} combines the diffusion $g$ of the \acf{ve} \ac{sde}~\cite{song2019generative,song2021sde} with an added drift term $\f$ that pulls $\x_t$ towards the corrupted image $\y$.
-We choose the diffusion term of the \ac{ve} \ac{sde} since this \ac{sde} has shown to result in high sample quality~\cite{song2021sde}, but in principle other diffusion terms could be used here, as done in~\cite{luo2023image}.
+We choose the diffusion term of the \ac{ve} \ac{sde} since this \ac{sde} has shown to result in high sample quality~\cite{song2021sde}, but in principle, other diffusion terms could be used here, as done in~\cite{luo2023image}.

 It is interesting to note that the drift term $\f$ of the forward SDE \eqref{eq:forward-sde} shows up with a \emph{negative} sign in the reverse SDE \eqref{eq:reverse-sde}.
 This term, $-\f$, continually pushes the process state $\x_t$ away from $\y$ during the reverse process.
 In \cref{fig:forward-reverse-process}, we illustrate this observation by showing both the forward and reverse process for one of our SDEs \eqref{eq:ouve-sde}.
 Without the score term, the state $\x_t$ of the reverse process would diverge away from $\y$.
 The score model can therefore be interpreted as a learned control strategy adapted to the problem and dataset, which must steer $\x_t$ towards a plausible sample $\x_0$ in the presence of this repulsive action away from $\y$ due to $-\f$.
-A general connection between diffusion-based generative modeling and stochastic optimal control has recently been discussed in the literature~\cite{berner2022optimal}.
+A general connection between diffusion-based generative modeling and stochastic optimal control has recently been discussed in~\cite{berner2022optimal}.